hlucianojr1/blender-mcp/README.md

 #### Prerequisites

-- Blender 3.0 or newer
+- Blender 3.0 or newer (tested up to Blender 5.0)
 - Python 3.10 or newer
 - uv package manager: